thenexthub/Codira/docs/DifferentiableProgramming.md

 Dynamic languages, like Python and Julia, have established library support for differentiable programming.
-While it is possible to interoperate with these libraries via Swift, we feel that first-class differentiable programming in Swift is leaps ahead in expressivity, usability, and safety.
+While it is possible to interoperate with these libraries via Codira, we feel that first-class differentiable programming in Codira is leaps ahead in expressivity, usability, and safety.

 ### Other approaches to differentiable programming